Adam Watkins

 About Me

-Adam Watkins is a principal staff member of JHU/APL with over 15 years’ experience in autonomy and robotics.
-He performs research in the areas of collaborative autonomy, computer vision, data fusion, and machine learning and currently is working on numerous projects focused on developing and integrating perception for unmanned systems to enable autonomous decision making.
-His previous projects have focused on cross-domain heterogenous swarms of autonomous vehicles.
+Adam Watkins is a principal staff member of JHU/APL with over 15 years of experience in autonomy and robotics.
+He performs research in the areas of collaborative autonomy, computer vision, data fusion, and machine learning and currently is working on numerous projects focused on developing and integrating perception for unmanned systems to enable autonomous decision-making.
+His previous projects have focused on cross-domain heterogeneous swarms of autonomous vehicles.

 Education & Industry Experience

-Watkins received his PhD in mechanical engineering from the University of Florida.
+Watkins received his Ph.D. in mechanical engineering from the University of Florida.
+He was named the 2017 Outstanding Young Engineer of the Year by the Maryland Academy of Scientists.

 MY COURSES